raychris/demoSentinel/README.md

 1. access to ESA SciHub database (requires signin up to ESA SciHub)
 2. download of Sentinel-1 (GRD) images acquired between date_start and date_stop that instersect with point_coord
 3. download of Sentinel-2 images acquired between date_start and date_stop that instersect with point_coord
-4. group the downloladed images into sub-series of perfectly spatially superimposable images
+4. group the downloladed images into sub-series of perfectly spatially superimposable images (INCOMPLETE FOR Sentinel-1)
-5. compute cumulative NDVI for each Sentinel-2 sub-series
+5. compute cumulative NDVI for each Sentinel-2 sub-series (See the sampleOutput directory in this repo for examples)
-6. compute the temporal mean of backscattering values for each Sentinel-1 sub-series
+6. compute the temporal mean of backscattering values for each Sentinel-1 sub-series (INCOMPLETE)

 # GETTING STARTED
 This package is designed to run on a linux operating system.
 It was tested on RHEL 8.